hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/examples.rst

 All the command line inputs could be replaced by using the ``Operation`` options and ``Command`` buttons instead.

-Optionally, to improve topology, one could rationalise the top faces to this:
+Optionally, to improve topology, one could rationalize the top faces to this:

 .. figure:: /images/addons_pdt_examples_6.png
    :width: 450px